alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Measured Interface Power/Work Packet: Pearson r ≈ 0.729, Spearman ρ ≈ 0.810
 - Accumulated Interface Work: Pearson r ≈ 0.595, Spearman ρ ≈ 0.698

 This is the most important overall evidence in the article.
 It shows that isolation displacement is not determined only by input acceleration or velocity.
-The relationship with displacement becomes clearer after the input power-potential enters the isolation interface and forms actual Interface Power / Work Exchange.
+The relationship with displacement becomes clearer after the input power enters the isolation interface and forms actual Interface Power / Work Exchange.

 In other words, the input seismic wave must pass through three layers of conversion: